Team254/FRC-2018-Public/README.md

 - Scale detection

 	[Cheesy Vision 2.0](dash/CheesyVision2.py) is a Python app that uses OpenCV to track the angle of the scale.
-This allows us to set our elevator to the right height during autonomous and prevent wasting time by raising it higher than necessary.
+The app is meant to be run on the driver station computer and uses an external USB webcam pointed through the driver station glass at the scale.
+This allows us to set our elevator to the right height during autonomous and prevent wasting time by raising it higher than necessary, which we found was needed to complete a 4 cube auto within the time limit.

 - Lidar Processing